You’re driving along Newcastle Link Road when you notice blue and red flashing lights behind you. A siren sounds.

 You check your speedometer, you’re not speeding.
 You’re not driving erratically.
 You’re confused, what’s this all about?

-Being pulled over by the police can be a very daunting experience, which is why it is vital to be aware of your rights and responsibilities.
+Being pulled over by the police can be a very daunting experience, which is why it is vital to be aware of your rights and responsibilities when pulled over by police both marked and unmarked.

-You can be pulled over if the police reasonably suspect that you are committing an offence, or if they are going to perform a roadside breath test.
+You can be pulled over if the police reasonably suspect that you are committing a criminal offence if they are going to perform a roadside random breath test, or if you have breached a traffic offence.

 A police officer also has the power to give reasonable directions for the safe and efficient regulation of traffic.